AJMLAIRD/Assignment-1.0---FinTech-Case-Study-18-11-2021---Monash-University-FinTech-Bootcamp-2021---Aidan-J.M/README.md

 * What has been the business impact of this company so far?

+CoinSpots impact on the crypto industry in Australia is unmatched.
+The company has successfully created a platform that is regulated, safe and secure for the Australian investor.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

 * How is your company performing relative to competitors in the same domain?

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

+If I was to join CoinSpot as an advisor.
+I would suggest they offer crypto staking and interest accounts so that clients can earn more money and rewards by holding and investing in their currencies for a long period of time.

 * Why do you think that offering this product or service would benefit the company?